mer-hybris/hadk.sailfishos.org/flashing.rst

 ------------------------------

-It is important that you start with a fresh stock image that matches the Android version of the CM release you are going to flash (which in turn is dictated by the Sailfish OS image you are going to flash).
+It is important that you start with a fresh stock image that matches the Android version of the CyanogenMod release you are going to flash (which in turn is dictated by the Sailfish OS image you are going to flash).

-While the CM .zip contains all files in /system/ (e.g. libraries and libhardware modules), the stock image also contains firmware parts and flashables for partitions that are not included in the CM .zip.
+While the CM .zip contains all files in ``/system/`` (e.g. libraries and libhardware modules), the stock image also contains firmware parts and flashables for partitions that are not included in the CM .zip.